foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 > You can terminate the existing instance before step [E17](#E17) to continue in this case.
 Be **absolutely sure that you have a working backup** if you choose to terminate the instance in advance.
 You risk losing all data if you terminate the instance and boot volume without a working backup.
 >
 > Instructions for terminating the instance start at [E24](#E24). {.is-danger}

+> Some regions have limited availability for the `VM.Standard.A1.Flex` shapes.
+If your region does not have A1 availability, you will not be able to create a new instance as in step [E19](#E19).
+Check back periodicially for more resources to become available.
+It may take a few days. {.is-info}

 <a id="E15" href="#E15">E15.</a> From the Oracle Menu, click **Storage** then **Block Storage**.